hsnaydd/buttono/README.md

   // pass this argument with the value that you want.
   // Type: number
   $background-color-lightness-threshold: $buttono-background-color-lightness-threshold,

+  // Opacity for a disabled button.
+  // Type: number
+  $opacity-disabled: $buttono-opacity-disabled

   // You can overwrite the global include-disabled-styles variable with this argument.
   // Type: boolean